 Some travelers rent bikes for a few hours of riding in the Chianti countryside, or book a spot on a bike tour of a city as a different way to explore.
-If you're one of the more die-hard cyclists who is traveling throughout the country with your own two wheels, you should know that there are some trains that allow you to bring your bike on board with you.
+If you're a cycling enthusiast, who is traveling throughout the country with your own two wheels, you should be familiar with the rules about carrying a bicycle onboard a train in Italy.

 On Urban and Regional trains, the train must have a bike icon listed on the timetable in order for you to bring your bike along.
 With these trains, you have a few options for transporting your bicycle:

-A bike that can be disassembled enough to be put in a case is treated as any other piece of luggage - it's free to bring along with you.
+A bike that can be disassembled enough to be put in a case is treated as any other piece of luggage, meaning it's free to bring along with you.
 In this case, you can bring a bike on board any train, not just the ones with a bicycle icon.
 The case must measure no larger than 80cm x 110cm x 40cm.

 You can purchase a 2nd class ticket for your bike on the same train you're taking (even if you're in 1st class).

-You can buy a €3.50 ticket that is good for 24 hours and that, like your ticket, must be validated before boarding.
+You can buy a €3.50 ticket, which must be validated before boarding, that is good for 24 hours and that.

 On all other domestic trains, any bicycle that can be contained in a case with the dimensions specified above can be brought on board as luggage at no extra charge.
 The bike must be stowed in the luggage storage area in the same car in which you're traveling.
 If that area is full, the bike in its case can be stored in any other area of the train as long as it's not in the way of someone or something else.